nirmata/nirmata-scripts/api/addcluster-without-Kyverno/README.md

 - Nirmata API token updated in the script
 - A Kubernetes cluster to add in NPM

+<ins>**NOTE:**</ins>
+While executing the script, if you come across below error, it can safely ignored.

+error: unable to recognize "nirmata-kube-controller-testcluster14.yaml": no matches for kind "KyvernoOperator" in version "operator.kyverno.io/v1"

 <ins>**Usage:**</ins>

 Execute the script with cluster name and Nirmata URL as arguments